Asymptotic Stability for some Stratified Stationary Solutions of the Inviscid Incompressible Porous Medium Equation: Introduction

-\begin{rema} We note here that $\rho$ will never belong to $H^4$ (or even $L^2$) in the whole space case.
-However, if we perturb $\rho$ by an $H^s$ function the perturbation will remain $H^s$ for all time (unless the solution blows up in finite time).
-Similarly, $\rho$ is not periodic but we may perturb it by a periodic function and once more the perturbation will remain periodic.
+\begin{rema} We note here that $\Omega$ does not belong to $L^2(\mathbb{R}^2)$.
+However, if we perturb $\Omega$ by an $H^s$ function the perturbation will remain $H^s$ for all time (unless the solution blows up in finite time).
+Similarly, $\Omega$ is not periodic but we may perturb it by a periodic function and once more the perturbation will remain periodic.
 Note also that in the $\mathbb{R}^2$ case, $\rho$ itself will decay (though mildly); however, in the $\mathbb{T}^2$ case, $\rho$ will not decay.
-Note that an easy consequence of Theorem 1.3 is that the $x-$ derivatives of $\rho$ decay algecraically whereas the $y$ derivatives need not decay at all.
-Indeed, if we perturb the stationary solution by a function of $y$ only then there should be no decay! \end{rema}
+Note that an easy consequence of Theorem 1.4 is that the $x-$ derivatives of $\rho$ decay algecraically whereas the $y$ derivatives need not decay at all.
+Indeed, if we perturb the stationary solution by a function of $y$ only then there should be no decay!
+As it will be clear later, the proofs of Theorems 1.3 and 1.4 are actually fundamentally different. \end{rema}